Merced County, California

 Merced County (/məːr.ˈsɛd/ mur-SED; Merced, Spanish for "Mercy") is a county located in the northern San Joaquin Valley section of the Central Valley, in the U.S. state of California.

 As of the 2020 census, the population was 281,202.
 The county seat is Merced.
 The county is named after the Merced River.

-Merced County comprises the Merced, California Metropolitan Statistical Area, which is included in the Modesto-Merced, California Combined Statistical Area.
+Merced County comprises the Merced, California metropolitan statistical area, which is included in the San Jose–San Francisco–Oakland combined statistical area.
 It is located north of Fresno County and Fresno, and southeast of Santa Clara County and San Jose.

 History

 The county derives its name from the Merced River, or El Río de Nuestra Señora de la Merced (River of Our Lady of Mercy), named in 1806 by an expedition headed by Gabriel Moraga, which came upon it at the end of a hot dusty ride on the El Camino Viejo across the San Joaquin Valley in Spanish colonial Las Californias Province.